• Skip to primary navigation

 I received The Nutr for free for testing purposes and am posting my honest review.

-The Nutr is a single serving (8-15 ounces) device with powerful blades that in minutes blends any type of nut or seed into rich and creamy plant milk.
-That would include almonds, but you can also make plant milk out of walnuts, pistachios, pecans, flaxseeds, hemp seeds, chia seeds, or a mixture of any.
+The Nutr is a single-serving (8-15 ounces) device with powerful blades that blend any nut or seed into rich, creamy plant milk in minutes.
+Almonds are a common ingredient, but you can also make plant milk from walnuts, pistachios, pecans, flaxseeds, hemp seeds, chia seeds, or any mixture.

-You can also make your own soy milk because The Nutr will heat raw soybeans up to 212°F which is necessary to consume it safely.
-And let’s not forget coconut milk AND oat milk which are easily made in The Nutr.
+You can also make your very own soy milk because The Nutr will heat raw soybeans to 212°F, which is necessary to consume safely.
+And let’s not forget coconut milk AND oat milk, which are easily made in The Nutr.

-It comes in beautiful earth-friendly packaging that includes two measuring spoons, a strainer, a cleaning brush, and a recipe instruction booklet.
+It comes in beautiful earth-friendly packaging with one measuring spoon, a strainer, and a recipe instruction booklet.

 It also has temperature settings and a timer for a delayed start.
-For example, if you’d like to have fresh non-dairy milk in the morning, you can set it to soak the nuts overnight and blend just before you arrive in the kitchen
+For example, if you’d like fresh, non-dairy milk in the morning, you can set it to soak the nuts overnight and blend just before you arrive in the kitchen.\

 Black and Rose Gold Nutr Version 2.0

-I have the new Nutr Machine in matte black and rose gold which looks great with the other black appliances on my kitchen counter.
-It’s the newest model and has some great new features.
+I have the new Nutr Machine in matte black and rose gold, which looks great next to the other black appliances on my kitchen counter.
+It has some great new features.
 The Nutr also comes in white.

 The Nutr in White